 How to buy the best 32-inch TVBack to advice guides

-Ideal for living rooms, bedrooms and kitchens, 32-inch is a very popular TV screen size.
-We explain what to look for when buying the best 32-inch TV.
+Ideal for living rooms, bedrooms and kitchens, a 32-inch TV is still a very popular choice.
+We explain what to look out for when buying the best 32-inch TV.

-TV reviews - whatever price, type or brand you're after, we’ve got you covered with our expert and independent testing.
+TV reviews - whatever size, price or brand you're after, we’ve got you covered with our expert and independent testing.

 Why choose a 32-inch TV?

-Perfect for those who want a medium-sized TV for their living room, kitchen or bedroom, 32 inches is the most popular screen size for TVs.
-If you'll be watching in standard definition (SD), a 32-inch TV is best viewed from about two and a half metres away.
-In high definition (HD) you can get even closer, about two metres is ideal.
+If you'll be watching television mostly in standard definition, a 32-inch TV is best viewed from about two and a half metres away.
+In high definition, such as on Freeview HD television or Blu-ray films, you can get even closer, with about two metres considered ideal.

 What makes a good 32-inch TV?

-- Full HD display: To allow for the best picture clarity, look out for a 1080p, or Full HD, display.
-An HD-ready TV will let you view high-definition content but it won't be at as high a resolution as Full HD.
-It should be fairly easy to see from the logos on a particular TV which one it is.
+- Full HD display: To get the best picture clarity, go for 1080p, or Full HD.
+An HD-ready TV will let you view HD content but it won't be at as high a resolution as Full HD.
+New 4K TVs are available, but they're mainly in sizes over 40-inches.

-- Built-in HD tuner: Remember you'll need HD content in order to enjoy your high-definition display.
-The easiest way to achieve this is to make sure you have a built-in Freeview HD or Freesat HD tuner which will allow you to get subscription-free digital TV channels.
-Some TVs even offer the choice of both, which could be handy if you live in an area that can't get Freeview.
+- Built-in HD tuner: You'll need HD content in order to enjoy your high-definition display.
+Go for a 32-inch TV with a built-in Freeview HD or Freesat HD tuner, allowing you to get subscription-free digital TV channels.
+Some TVs even have both.

-- Smart TV features: Not essential, but certainly a nice bonus feature.
-It may add to the cost of your TV but the option to use online apps to view catch-up TV services and stream films could be a tempting one.
-Make sure you read our advice on buying the best smart TV if so.
+- Smart-TV features: Not essential, but smart TV is certainly a nice bonus feature.
+It may add to the cost of your TV but it's useful to use online apps, such as catch-up TV services and film streaming, on your TV.
+Head to What is smart TV? for more.

 What won't I get?